How can one person’s talent, passions, and work affect society?

 Panama Refining Co. v.
 Ryan.
 293 US 388.
 Supreme Court of the U.S. 1935.

-Discuss the Guiding Question with students.
+Discuss the Guiding Question: How can one person’s talent, passions, and work affect society? with students.
 Introduce the definition of contribution.

 Have each group report, via their chosen reporter, the “contributions to society” statement they drafted.